A child educator in Saskatchewan has been terminated for sharing a news article on social media, and we need your help to get her job back!

 That all changed on June 12, when Maier was devastated to receive a termination letter, notifying her that the Good Spirit School Division (GSSD) decided to fire her after investigating a social media post she made just days earlier.

-Please sign and share our petition demanding Leah's job back so we can deliver it to the board of education on your behalf!
+Then take a few seconds longer to sign and share our petition demanding the same thing so we can deliver it to the board of education on your behalf!